-- The oil filter should be replaced annually. - To change the oil filter, unscrew and remove the oil tank cap.
-Using a pair of long nose pliers, gently pull the filter from the oil tank.
-Carefully remove the filter from the line and refit new filter.
-Use only a genuine replacement filter.
+- The fuel filter (8.2) should be replaced annually. - To change the fuel filter, unscrew and remove the fuel tank cap.
+Using a pair of long nose pliers, gently pull the filter from the fuel tank.
+Carefully remove the filter from the line and refit new filter. - Use only a genuine replacement filter.

-10.6 SPARK PLUG (FIGS.40 - 42)
+10.5 SPARK PLUG - FIGS. 35 & 36

-- The spark plug should be replaced annually or if the chain saw is experiencing starting problems. - Turn and loosen the air filter screw (17) and remove the air filter cover (16). - Carefully pull off the spark plug HT lead (16.2).
-Using the combination box spanner/screwdriver supplied (34) unscrew the plug. - If the electrodes are excessively soiled or are very worn, replace with a suitable equivalent plug.
+- The spark plug should be replaced annually or if the chainsaw is experiencing starting problems. - Remove the top cover to reveal the spark plug.
+Carefully pull off the spark plug HT lead.
+Using the box spanner supplied unscrew the plug. - If the electrodes are excessively soiled or are very worn, replace with a suitable equivalent plug.